MrEVandG/dum-language/DOCUMENTATION.md

 }
 ```

-The loop above runs the contents (the print) every time that true is true.
-This is a terrible idea and will eventually break your computer.
+The loop above runs the contents (the print) every time that `true`` is true.
+This is a terrible idea and will pprobably break or at least lag your computer.
 You can create a for loop using a while loop, even though it might not be as clean as a for loop, like so:

 ```typescript